srinivasmakkena/4883-SoftwareTools/Assignments/A06/FFMPEG Tutorial/README.md

 These are just a few examples of what you can do with FFmpeg.
 It is a versatile tool with numerous options and capabilities for audio and video manipulation.
 Experiment with different commands and explore the FFmpeg documentation for more advanced usage.

----

-I hope this improved version of the FFmpeg tutorial helps you better understand and utilize the various commands and options available.